 Are you planning to visit Baguio this coming December holiday?
-Or still making plans when to visit the Summer Capital of the Philippines for the first time?
+Or are you still making plans when to visit the Summer Capital of the Philippines for the first time?
 You’re on the right page because I came up with a list of the nine most recommended places to visit in Baguio for wanderlust newbies.

 First, let’s have a quick sharing moment about the City of Pines.
 Baguio, officially the City of Baguio, is a highly developed city in northern Luzon of the Philippines.
 Tourism has been flourishing as many visitors come to Baguio yearly.
 With the rise of tourism, different choices of hotels, lodges, and transient houses have sprouted to accommodate all its guests.
 Good thing we are living in the modern era where all are accessible and available online, so checking for affordable and best booking deals is easy.
 You can search for accommodations using online booking websites such as Traveloka.
-Enjoy big savings since they have discounts and promos that you could take advantage of.
+Enjoy significant savings since they have discounts and promos that you could take advantage of.

 With the kind of weather, Baguio has, many Filipinos and tourists around the globe travel up north during vacation holidays.
 Baguio is also said to be one of the places in the Philippines that are said to be the best place when you want to escape the fierce heat in the lowland.